xiix0/scam/README.md

-You recoil from the crude; you tend naturally toward the exquisite.
+You seek to shield those you love and you like the role of the provider.